Efficiency Guarantees from Data: Distributional Price of Anarchy: Refining the with Data

-\paragraph{Leveraging the distributional knowledge} What does the extra information of knowing $\datadist$ and $\qualdist$ give us, as opposed to the worst-case price of anarchy setting, where we do not have such knowledge?
+\end{definition} This notion has nothing to do with sampled data-sets, but rather is a hypothetical worst-case quantity that we could calculate had we known the true bid generating distribution $\datadist$.

-To answer this question, we first focus on the optimization problem each bidder faces.
-At any Bayes-Nash equilibrium each player must be best-responding in expectation over his opponent valuations and in expectation over the contexts.
-In particular:
+\paragraph{What does the extra information of knowing $\datadist$ give us?} To answer this question, we first focus on the optimization problem each bidder faces.
+At any Bayes-Nash equilibrium each player must be best-responding in expectation over his opponent bids.
+Observe that if we know the rules of the auction and the equilibrium distribution of bids $\datadist$, then the expected allocation and payment function of a player as a function of his bid are uniquely determined: